Potter Stewart: Supreme Court

 Before the appointment of Warren Burger as Chief Justice, many speculated that President Richard Nixon would elevate Stewart to the post, some going so far as to call him the front-runner.
-Stewart, though flattered by the suggestion, did not want again to appear before—and expose his family to—the Senate confirmation process.
-Nor did he relish the prospect of taking on the administrative responsibilities delegated to the Chief Justice.
-Accordingly, he met privately with the president to ask that his name be removed from consideration.
+Stewart, though flattered by the suggestion, did not want again to appear before and expose his family to the Senate confirmation process.
+He also did not relish the prospect of taking on the administrative responsibilities that were delegated to the Chief Justice.
+Accordingly, he met privately with the President to ask that his name be removed from consideration.

-On the Burger Court, Stewart was seen as a centrist justice and was often influential, joining the decision in Furman v.
-Georgia (1972) that invalidated all death penalty laws then in force, and then joining in the Court's decision four years later, Gregg v.
+On the Burger Court, Stewart was seen as a centrist justice and was often influential.
+He joined the decision in Furman v.
+Georgia (1972), which invalidated all death penalty laws then in force, and he then joined in the Court's decision four years later, Gregg v.
 Georgia, which upheld the revised capital punishment legislation adopted in a majority of the states.
-Despite his earlier dissent in Griswold, Stewart changed his views on the "Right of Privacy" and was a key mover behind the Court's decision in Roe v.
-Wade (1973), which recognized the right to abortion under the "Right of Privacy".
+Despite his earlier dissent in Griswold, Stewart changed his views on the right of privacy and was a key mover behind the Court's decision in Roe v.
+Wade (1973), which recognized the right to abortion under that right.
 Stewart opposed the Vietnam War and on a number of occasions urged the Supreme Court to grant certiorari on cases challenging the constitutionality of the war.

 Stewart consistently voted against claims of criminal defendants in the area of federal habeas corpus and collateral review.
-He was concerned about broad interpretations of the due process and equal protection clauses.
+He was concerned about broad interpretations of the Due Process and the Equal Protection Clauses.

 He was the lone dissenter in the landmark juvenile law case In re Gault (1967).
-That case extended to minors the right to be informed of rights and the right to an attorney, which had been granted to adults in Miranda v.
+That case extended to minors the right to be informed of their rights and the right to an attorney, which had been granted to adults in Miranda v.
 Arizona (1966) and Gideon v.
 Wainwright (1963), respectively.

 In the obscenity case of Jacobellis v.
-Ohio (1964), Stewart wrote in his short concurrence that "hard-core pornography" was hard to define, but that "I know it when I see it, and the motion picture involved in this case is not that."
+Ohio (1964), Stewart wrote in his short concurrence that "hard-core pornography" was hard to define, but "I know it when I see it, and the motion picture involved in this case is not that."
 Justice Stewart went on to defend the movie in question (Louis Malle's The Lovers) against further censorship.
-One commentator opined that: "This observation summarizes Stewart's judicial philosophy: particularistic, intuitive, and pragmatic."
+One commentator opined, "This observation summarizes Stewart's judicial philosophy: particularistic, intuitive, and pragmatic."